opf/openproject/docs/user-guide/time-and-costs/time-tracking/README.md

 ## Define hourly rate for labor costs

 You can define an hourly rate to **track labor costs per user**.
+You will need system admin permissions for this.
 Please navigate to the user profile, e.g. by clicking on a hyper link of the user name on a work package.

  ![User-profile](User-profile.png)